NWylynko/create-that-app/README.md

 # create-that-app
 A cli that displays a list of starters to select from, for the forgetful like me.
-Currently has popular options, feel free to make a PR if you want one added.
+Currently has popular options, feel free to make a PR or issue if you want one added.

 ![Demo](./demo.gif)